Ahead of bankruptcy hearing, LightSquared seeks finding against Ergen

-NEW YORK, March 17 (Reuters) - Broadband company LightSquared on Monday urged a judge to find that its largest creditor, Dish Network Corp Chairman Charles Ergen, acquired his debt holding improperly.
+NEW YORK (Reuters) - Broadband company LightSquared on Monday urged a judge to find that its largest creditor, Dish Network Corp Chairman Charles Ergen, acquired his debt holding improperly.

 U.S. Bankruptcy Judge Shelley Chapman was hearing closing arguments in a trial over whether Ergen concealed his identity to acquire his controlling stake of LightSquared’s debt.
 The outcome of the trial is likely to determine the fate of LightSquared’s wireless rights after it emerges from Chapter 11.